-While traditional advice is to subtract your age from a hundred and use this value as the percentage of bonds in your portfolio, Chisholm and others recommend a more cautious approach.
+Poor asset allocation is a big threat to one's retirement, said financial advisor Kirk Chisholm.
+While the traditional advice is to subtract your age from 100 and use this value as the percentage of bonds in your portfolio, Chisholm and others recommend a more cautious approach.
 The fact is that investors can lose money in bonds or spend their time chasing yields, since rates are low.

 "This is a mistake you don't want to make so close to your retirement," said Chisholm.